parikshit223933/Coding-Ninjas-Competitive-Programming/README.md

 :slightly_smiling_face: Tries are the datastructures which are generally used for XOR operations.</br>
 :slightly_smiling_face: The factor that we use to iterate in a fenwick tree is `x&(-x)`. where x is the index of the current node.</br>
 :slightly_smiling_face: The time complexity of Sieve Of Eratosthenes is Nlog(log(N))</br>
-:slightly_smiling_face: The time complexity of Euclid's algorithm for finding the GCD of two numbers is `log2(max(a, b))`, where a and b are the numbers whose GCD is to be find out.
+:slightly_smiling_face: The time complexity of Euclid's algorithm for finding the GCD of two numbers is `log2(max(a, b))`, where a and b are the numbers whose GCD is to be find out.</br>
+:slightly_smiling_face: Diophantine Equations-> ax+by=c , this equation will have integral solution only when the gcd(a, b) divides c.</br>

 # Important lectures and questions to revised again(bookmarks):
 1. **Oscillating prices of chakri** in prerequisites lecture
 2. **Arrays and pointers video lecture** in lecture: pointers(optional to understand c++)